-They are most often caused by Candida yeasts, especially Candida albicans (
+They’re most often caused by Candida yeasts, especially Candida albicans (

-Candida yeasts are microscopic fungi found around the skin, mouth or gut (
+Candida yeasts are microscopic fungi found around the skin, mouth, or gut (

 Plants have their own defenses against yeasts and other fungi, and some produce compounds that are toxic to fungi.

 Coconut oil is almost 50% lauric acid.
-This makes it one of the richest dietary sources of lauric acid, which is otherwise rarely found in high amounts in food.
+This makes it one of the richest dietary sources of this compound, which rarely occurs in high amounts in food.